-Scrying is a general term for the practice of obtaining divinatory or spiritual visions by looking at fluctuating patterns of light.
+Scrying is a general term for the practice of obtaining divinatory or spiritual visions by looking at or into some visual medium.

-Typically the scryer uses a reflective surface such as a mirror, crystal ball, or pool of water, or gazes into the swirling of clouds, fire or smoke.
+Typically scrying uses a reflective or translucent surface such as a mirror, crystal ball, or pool of water, or gazes into the swirling of clouds, fire or smoke.
 Sometimes the scryer just sits in the dark and stares ahead.

-By focussing gently but intently on the visual patterns, a mild trance state can be induced in which recognizable shapes and images may be seen.
+By focussing gently but intently on the visual patterns that are suggested, a mild trance state can be induced in which recognizable shapes and images may be seen.

 These visions are often interpreted as communications from the spirit world.
 However, most psychologists believe that the images stem from the unconscious mind of the scryer, or simply represent the active tendency of the brain to create meaningful perceptions, especially of faces and human figures, from random stimuli (a phenomenon known as pareidolia.

-This interactive Scrying Trainer randomly generates a constantly moving cloud-like pattern in a simulated crystal ball.
+This interactive Scrying Trainer generates constantly moving random patterns.

 Start with no more than five minutes, until you are comfortable and familiar with the process.

-As you are watching the images form, you may want to speak out (perhaps into a voice recorder) the impressions you receive.
+As you are watching the images form, you may want to quietly speak the impressions you receive (perhaps into a voice recorder).
 Some people also like to ask questions of the 'spirits' as they are scrying.

 Caution and Disclaimer: Scrying Trainer does not use flashing images.
 However, if you experience any discomfort, nausea, anxiety, or other unwanted effects, then you should stop the session.
 User discretion is advised.